lamhq/tech-notes/pages/devops/aws/migration/migration-hub.md

 ## Overview

 AWS Migration Hub gives you a single place to:
-- discover existing servers
+- Discover existing servers
-- plan your migration efforts
+- Plan your migration efforts
-- track the progress of your application migration to AWS.
+- Track the progress of your application migration to AWS.

 It helps you visualize connection and server/database statuses that are a part of your migrations.

-You have options to start migrations immediately or group servers into application groups first.
+You have the options to start migrations immediately or group servers into application groups first.

-It integrates with Server Migration Service (SMS) and Database Migration Service (DMS).
+Integrates with Server Migration Service (SMS) and Database Migration Service (DMS).

 ## Migration phases